 Second Semester Sem.
 Hrs.

-CAR 270 - Photo Portfolio/Professional Development 3
+CAR 270 - Photo Portfolio/Professional Developmen t 3

-CAR 271 - Photo Studio Lab I 3
+CAR 272 - Photo Studio and Lab II 3

-CAR 275 - Digital Photography 3
+Elective in CAR or COM 3

-CAR 260 - Color Photography 3
+Mathematics Elective 3

-Photo-related Elective 3
+SPE 125 - Fundamentals of Speech 3

 15

-Total Credits 30
+Total Credits 62

-Note: Student may take a photo elective from any of the areas of specialization in CAR, COM, or JOR as long as any elective prerequisites have been met.
+Note: Student may take an art elective from any of the areas of specialization in CAR, COM, or JOR as long as any elective prerequisites have been met.
 The initial supplies for the curriculum will average \$300.00.
 This amount varies with course requirements and individual use and is replenished as necessary.